 Vancouver Heritage Foundation worked with the City of Vancouver’s Sustainability Group, Heritage Conservation Program and Water Engineering Department to create this tool to help older houses with energy improvements.
 It supports efforts to see retention of heritage and character homes, while also contributing to the City’s goal to be the Greenest City.

-VHF is pleased to acknowledge the participation of City Green Solutions in the development of the Heritage Energy Retrofit Grant program and for providing the certified Energy Advisors who conduct the program’s energy and water evaluations on program participant homes.
-City Green Solutions provide each participant home with an EnerGuide Renovation Upgrade Report, and the program’s GHG Reduction Opportunities Report that offers specific recommendations for suitable retrofits for the home.
-Onsite and telephone coaching and support is available throughout the program if you have any questions during your retrofit projects.
+VHF is pleased to acknowledge the participation of City Green Solutions in the development of the Heritage Energy Retrofit Grant program and for providing the certified Energy Advisors who conduct the program’s energy evaluations on participant homes.
+City Green Solutions provides each participant home with an EnerGuide Renovation Upgrade Report, and the program’s GHG Reduction Opportunities Report that offers specific recommendations for suitable retrofits for the home.